Outbound & SMS Compliance

 Why this matters

-Carriers and regulators require businesses to register before they can send outbound voice or SMS traffic.
+Carriers and regulators require businesses to register before they can send outbound voice or SMS traffic — it's part of how the industry combats spam and fraud.
 These registrations serve two purposes: they keep you compliant with federal law, and they directly improve your campaign performance.

 Regulatory compliance.
 The Telephone Consumer Protection Act (TCPA) and FCC regulations govern how businesses can contact consumers by phone and SMS.
 Non-compliance exposes your organization to significant legal liability — TCPA violations carry statutory damages of $500–$1,500 per call or message.
-The registrations in this guide establish the documentation trail that demonstrates your organization is operating lawfully.
+The registrations here establish the documentation trail that demonstrates your organization is operating lawfully.

 Better pickup and deliverability rates.
 Registered businesses are treated differently by carriers.
 For voice, your phone numbers become associated with a verified business identity, which increases the likelihood that calls are answered rather than blocked or flagged as spam.
 For SMS, A2P 10DLC registration is required for messages to be delivered at all on major US carriers — unregistered traffic is filtered.